hongming03/CICD_Project/README.md

 12. Push your web image to docker hub
 13. Create Self-hosted runner for deployment job ./run.cmd
 14. Configure deployment yaml for kubernetes
+15. Configure Deployment in CICD (github actions)

 Blockers that was ran into during project:
-1. Volume not deleted causing the db table to not create in local environment
-2. Postgres database did not create in time leading to failed integration test - requires healthcheck
+1. Postgres database did not create in time leading to failed integration test - requires healthcheck

 kubectl port-forward service/web 5000:5000 &